Degree one maps on four manifolds with cyclic fundamental groups: Abstract

 \section{Abstract}

-We study degree one maps between closed orientable 4-manifolds with cyclic $\pi_1$.
-We obtain results on the existence and finiteness of degree one maps, as well as on the relation of $1$-domination and Euler Characteristics.
+We study degree one maps between closed orientable 4-manifolds with cyclic $\pi_1$, and obtain some results on the existence and finiteness, as well as some relation of $1$-domination and Euler Characteristics.